MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallHyperVVMSetting.md

 PS C:\> Get-NetFirewallHyperVVMSetting
 ```

-This retrieves all of the Hyper-V firewall per-VM settings.
+This example retrieves all of the Hyper-V firewall per-VM settings.
 With no parameters, this cmdlet queries the settings in the local store.

 ### EXAMPLE 2
 ```
 PS C:\> Get-NetFirewallHyperVVMSetting -Name '{9E288F02-CE00-4D9E-BE2B-14CE463B0298}'
 ```

-This retrieves all of the Hyper-V firewall per-VM settings for the specified VM creator Id.
+This example retrieves all the Hyper-V firewall per-VM settings for the specified VM creator ID.

 ### EXAMPLE 3
 ```
 PS C:\> Get-NetFirewallHyperVVMSetting -PolicyStore ActiveStore
 ```

-This retrieves all of the Hyper-V firewall per-VM settings from the ActiveStore.
+This example retrieves all the Hyper-V firewall per-VM settings from the ActiveStore.

 ## PARAMETERS